ethernitychain/op-geth-ern/README.md

 The following modifications were made to the OP-Geth node, specifically core/blockchain.go:

 - Modified the `writeBlockWithState` function to process transactions and decode input data in Blockchain.go
+- created `initDecoding` function to initializes a singleton ABI instance to ensures that the ABI file is read only once. `initContractABI` is the function that reads and parses the ABI file
 - Implemented `decodeTransactionInputData` to decode transaction input data using the contract ABI in Blockchain.go.
 - Added `createPayload` function formats decoded transaction data into a JSON payload and publishes it to the configured Pub/Sub topic.
 - Added `publishMessage` function publishes a JSON payload to the Google Pub/Sub topic specified by `PUBSUB_TOPIC_ID`.
-- created `initPubSubClient` function to initializes a singleton instance of the Pub/Sub client (`pubSubClient`) using `createPubSubClient`.
+- created `initDecoding` function to initializes a singleton instance of the Pub/Sub client (`pubSubClient`) using `createPubSubClient`.

 ## How It Works